hussainkazemian/zero-waste-chef/README.md

    - Users can create accounts and log in to access personalized features.
    - Secure password handling with hashing and JWT for authentication.

-2. **Recipe Management**:
+2. **Recipe Management by Admin**:
    - Add, edit, and delete recipes with detailed descriptions, ingredients, and instructions.
-   - Attach up to 5 images per recipe.
    - Only the recipe creator can modify or delete their recipes.

 3. **Commenting and Liking**:
-   - Users can comment on recipes, including text, images, video links, and emojis.
+   - Users can comment on recipes, including text and video links.
    - Like or dislike recipes and comments.
-   - Mention other users in comments using `@username`.

 4. **Profile and Activities**:
    - View and manage personal information and activities.
    - Track likes, comments, and recipes added.

 5. **Password Recovery**:
    - Users can recover their passwords via email with a secure link to reset their password.

 6. **Admin Capabilities**:
    - Admin users have full control over the app, including modifying, removing, and managing all user data and recipes.

 7. **Home Page**:
-   - Displays recipe details, including title, description, portion size, type, allergies, and the creator's information.
+   - Displays recipe details, including title, description,  type, allergies (if mentioned), and the recipes's information.

 8. **Notifications**:
    - Comments display timestamps.
-   - Users are notified of mentions in comments.

 ## Technology Stack